 Now our only problem is that someone else in the family thinks they’re a princess.

 Merlin has taken over the bed he ain’t going nowhere.

-Oh well, it was one of the easiest projects we’ve made so I guess we’ll just have to make Lulu another one 😎
+Oh well, it was one of the easiest projects we’ve made.
+I guess we’ll just have to make Merlin one too 😎